Medformatik/your_tidal/LOCAL_INSTALL.md

 WantedBy=multi-user.target
 ```

-- Enable the services and start them with `systemctl --user --now enable mongodb` and `systemctl --user --now enable your_spotify`.
+- Enable the services and start them with `systemctl --user --now enable mongodb` and `systemctl --user --now enable your_tidal`.
 - The backend should have started up properly.